Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: The -boundedness

 \section{The $\el_q$-boundedness}

 This section is the preparatory part of the article.
 We will introduce the notion of $\el_q$-boundedness that is the direct extension to the vector-valued setting of the $R_q$-boundedness introduced by Weis \cite{Weis01}.
 In fact, though not explicitly stated, this notion appeared before in harmonic analysis with regard to vector-valued inequalities of classical operators.
 Most results below are the $\el_q$-boundedness analogues of well known results or those of Kunstmann and Ullmann \cite{KU} in the scalar case.
-I learnt the existence of \cite{Weis01, KU} after having posted the first version of this article in {\it arXiv}, and I thank Emiel Lorist for pointing out these references to me.
+I learnt the existence of \cite{Weis01, KU} after the submission of this article for publication, and I thank Emiel Lorist for pointing out these references to me.

 We start with a brief introduction to holomorphic functional calculus in order to fix notation (see \cite{CDMY} for more information).
 Recall that a densely defined closed operator $B$ on a Banach space $Y$ is called a \emph{sectorial operator of type} $\a$ with $0\le \a<\pi$ if $\com\setminus \overline{\Sigma_\g}$ is contained in the resolvent set of $B$ for any $\g>\a$ and